St Dionis Backchurch: Demolition

 In 1858, the vestry asked the architect George Edmund Street to examine the fabric of the church.
 He found that the church was in need of substantial repairs and recommended that the most economical course of action would be to demolish the whole church except for the tower, and rebuild it to a Gothic design of his own.
 Before any such plans could be carried out, however, the vestry decided that the church was no longer needed.
-In 1878 the parish was merged with that of All Hallows Lombard Street under the Union of Benefices Act of 1860 and the church demolished.
+In 1878 the parish was merged with that of All Hallows Lombard Street under the Union of Benefices Act 1860 and the church demolished.

-While surveying the church, Street discovered that a fifteenth-century crypt had survived under the chancel of Wren's church.